sockeqwe/website-old/_posts/2016-03-01-let-mosby-flow.md

 tags: [android, software-architecture, design-patterns]
 ---

 The usage of Fragments in Android apps is highly controversial.
 While some developers love them, others hate them.
-In this blog post I will give you a short introduction of how to use Mosby 3.0 (SNAPSHOT) to build MVP base screens and square's Flow as navigation stack.
+In this blog post I will give you a short introduction of how to use Mosby 3.0 (SNAPSHOT) to build MVP base screens and square's Flow library as navigation stack.

 **Preface:** Usually I use Fragments in my apps and 99% of the time they work well.
 However, I do understand developers who are advocating against Fragments.
 We want build the best apps we are able to and if Fragments are a source for errors then this 1% is probably to much.

-In this blog post I will show you how to write a little atlas app entirely without Fragments by using [Mosby](https://github.com/sockeqwe/mosby) and [Flow](https://github.com/square/flow).
-Our app basically has just two screens: A list of countries and a details screen where information about a certain country is displayed.
+In this blog post I will show you how to write a little **atlas app** entirely without Fragments by using [Mosby](https://github.com/sockeqwe/mosby) and [Flow](https://github.com/square/flow).
+Our app has just two screens: A list of countries and a details screen where information about a certain country is displayed.
 Let's have a look at a short demo video (please note that this demo app is able to deal with screen orientation changes):
 <p>
 <iframe width="420" height="315" src="https://www.youtube.com/embed/lNG1odHSNXg" frameborder="0" allowfullscreen></iframe>
 </p>